SolidCaterpillar/SWEN303-Group-Project-Part-1/Personas.md

 - **Interests:** Enjoys social events and networking.
 Trying to improve tech skills.
 - **Personality:** Ambitious and socially active, attending university events and finance-related seminars.
 - **Goals:** Achieve a high GPA, secure internships, and eventually land a stable job in finance.
 Aims to improve technical skills.
+- **Disabilities:** Is colourblind with pronotypia, he appreciates designs that offer the flexibility around his condition.

 <br>